TheBlupper/linineq/README.md

 Keyword arguments:

- - `solver` (default `ORTOOLS`) is one of `ORTOOLS`, `PPL` or `STUPID` and decides which integer programming solver to use. `ortools` is faster and usually preferred, but as it only supports 64-bit numbers it is sometimes insufficient.
-In those cases `PPL` is used automatically. `STUPID` just brute-forces small linear combinations of a lattice basis, but has no size restriction.
-Only `ORTOOLS` and `STUPID` supports iterating solutions.
+ - `solver` (default `ORTOOLS`) is one of `ORTOOLS` or `PPL` and decides which integer programming solver to use. `ortools` is faster and usually preferred, but as it only supports 64-bit numbers it is sometimes insufficient.
+In those cases `PPL` is used automatically.
+If you are enumerating solutions using a `_gen` function together with `PPL` then a Python implementation of branch-and-bound will be used with `PPL` as a subroutine.
+This has no size-restrictions but can be relatively slow.

  - `lp_bound` (default `100`) is an internal restriction on the size of the unknowns for the linear programming step, and is currently only used by `ortools`.
 This does *not* correspond to the size of the solutions you will find, rather the size of the coefficients a lattice-reduced matrix is multiplied by.
 You can often get by with surprisingly small values for `lp_bound` (e.g. `5`).<br><br>
  If you're unsure what to set `lp_bound` to you can call `set_verbose(1)` before solving an instance.
 It will then log what internal coefficients where used to find that solution.
 These will be `<= lp_bound` and `>= -lp_bound`.